MarcelloAmmendolia/LIT_Led_Landscapes/README.md

-# Led_micro_CTRL
-Led_micro_CTRL is a repository about controlling ws2812b Led strips and arrays using microcontrollers like Arduino, ESP and Teensy+.
+Led_landscapes is a repository about
+This entire project is open sourced.

+SEE THE PROJECTS HERE:

-SETUP:
+--> SETUP:

 Windows 10 <br/> Teensy 4.1 (arduino based MC with full usb speed serial communication) <br/> Custom pcb <br/> Any ws82-xxx led strip